Fine-grained Domain Adaptive Crowd Counting via Point-derived Segmentation

-\textbf{Scenarios.} We evaluate the adaptation performance under three circumstances as follows: (i) \textbf{Synthetic-to-Real} (GCC$\rightarrow$SHPartB, GCC$\rightarrow$SHPartA).
-Synthetic datasets offer an alternative way to alleviate the labeling burden.
-To reduce the gap between the synthetic and real crowd scenes, we employ GCC as the source domain and the training set of SHPartB or SHPartA as the target domain. (ii) \textbf{Fixed-to-Fickle} (SHPartB $\rightarrow$ SHPartA).
-Images captured in different crowd scenes also incur domain discrepancies.
-To simulate it, we utilize the training set of SHPartB (a fixed crowd scene) as the source domain and the training set of SHPartA (various crowd scenes) as the target domain.
-Note that instead of choosing a target domain with one fixed crowd scene, we propose to utilize \emph{SHPartA} with various crowd scenes, which is a more challenging setting and has more practical values. (iii) \textbf{Normal-to-BadWeather} (SHPartA$\rightarrow$JHUC).
-Bad weather sometimes appears in camera surveillance.
-To simulate weather condition changes, we utilize the training set of SHPartA as the source domain and the images with bad weather conditions in the training set of JHUC as the target domain. \emph{Note that the previous cross-domain crowd counting methods only evaluate their performance on Synthetic-to-Real.
-However, we believe it is not enough as more real-world datasets are annotated in crowd counting, Real-to-Real should raise more attention because of its natural advantages.}
+\textbf{Adaptation Scenarios.} (i) \textbf{Synthetic-to-Real} (GCC$\rightarrow$SHPartB, GCC$\rightarrow$SHPartA).
+We employ the synthetic GCC as source domain and the training set of SHPartB or SHPartA as target domain. (ii) \textbf{Fixed-to-Fickle} (SHPartB $\rightarrow$ SHPartA).
+We utilize the training set of SHPartB (a fixed crowd scene) as source domain and the training set of SHPartA (various crowd scenes) as target domain. (iii) \textbf{Normal-to-BadWeather} (SHPartA$\rightarrow$JHUC).
+To simulate weather condition changes, we utilize the training set of SHPartA as source domain and the images with bad weather conditions in the training set of JHUC as target domain.